Vyral/base-template/_posts/2019-06-03-elevating-your-mindset-from-scarcity-to-abundance.md

 {% include pullquote.html %}

-If you’re in the former, **figure out how you can move to the latter and live the life you so deserve.** It’s all about casting aside your reservations and doubts and not running away from risk.&nbsp;
+If you’re in the former category, **figure out how you can move to the latter and live the life you so deserve.** It’s all about casting aside your reservations and doubts and not running away from risk.&nbsp;

 Also, I can’t stress enough how important it is to **think about what makes you happy and to go for it.** For me, it’s about aiding my clients and my team in reaching their goals.
 Ultimately, try shifting your mindset toward abundance.